dkirby-ms/docker-crawl/README.md

   ![Screenshot showing helm install secrets csi](./docs/helminstallsecretscsi.png)

+* Deploy kvSecretProviderClass.yaml

 * Create Azure key vault and import a certificate.

-* Configure your key vault to allow access to the AKS vnet.
+* Configure your key vault to allow access to the AKS vnet (if not using public access)

-* Set a key vault access policy to allow your AKS managed identity client id to get secrets and certificates.
+* Set a key vault access policy to allow your AKS managed identity to get secrets and certificates.

 * Create secrets and tls cert in keyvault